 Jones: 12 Dec 2002

 The ".fpt" control file contains three sections.
-One provides a header prefix on the file, one
+One provides a header prefix for the output

 postfix no tag substitution happens.
 They are just output verbatim.